ekouto/myNewGit/readme.md

 ## Git-project

-This is a git basic learning project
+This is a git basic learning project.This is awesome.